rezer-bleede/refdata-hub/docs/FEATURES.md

 - Use NLP and embedding models to suggest standardized values for new raw inputs.
 - Allow configurable confidence thresholds that determine when to auto-apply suggestions.
 - Route low-confidence matches for manual review to ensure data quality.
+- Operate in offline mode via the bundled Ollama llama3 runtime or switch to a hosted OpenAI-compatible endpoint directly from the reviewer dashboard.

 ## 3. Review & Approval Workflow
 - Offer UI and API pathways for reviewers to approve or reject suggestions.